openebs-archive/openebs-docs/docs/deploycstor.md

 ---
 ------

-### Deploying cStor

 cStor can provide scalability of storage along with ease of deployment and usage. cStor can handle multiple disks of same size per Nodes to create different storage pools.
 This Storage Pools can be used to create  cStor volume which can be utilizing to run applications.
-Additional disk addition can be do it from the corresponding kubernetes [docs](https://cloud.google.com/compute/docs/disks/add-persistent-disk), where these disks can be used for creating the OpenEBS cStor pool by combining all the disks per Nodes and you can scale the storage pool as per adding more disks to the instance and thereby to Storage Pool.
+Additional disk addition can be do it from the corresponding kubernetes [docs](https://cloud.google.com/compute/docs/disks/add-persistent-disk), where these disks can be used for creating the OpenEBS cStor pool by combining all the disks per nodes and you can scale the storage pool as per adding more disks to the instance and thereby to storage pool.
 Storage pools will be created in a striped manner.

-### cStor Installation
+### Deploying cStor Storage Engine

 cStor can be deployed in your Kubernetes cluster by following steps.
 Before installation, all [prerequisites](next/prerequisites.html) have to be achieved on the Nodes.